puppetlabs/puppet-docs/source/hiera/3.2/complete_example.markdown

 In this example, we'll use the popular [Puppet ntp module][ntp_module], an exemplar of the package/file/service pattern in common use among Puppet users.
 We'll start simply, using Hiera to provide the ntp module with parameter data based on particular nodes in our organization.
 Then we'll use Hiera to assign the `ntp` class provided by the module to specific nodes.

-##  What Can We Do With Hiera?
+##  What can you do with Hiera?

-Let's get started by looking at the ntp module.
+Get started by looking at the ntp module.
 It does all of its work in a single `ntp` class, which lives in [the `init.pp` manifest][ntp_init.pp].
 The `ntp` class also evaluates some ERB templates stored in the module's [template directory][].
-So, what can we do with Hiera?
+So, what can you do with Hiera?

-### Express Organizational Information
+### Express organizational information

 The `ntp` class takes five parameters: